 Honors Biology 2 is designed to adequately prepare senior high school students for college level biological science courses.
 As an advanced course of study, Biology II will require individual investigation and critical thinking skills.
 Topics studied include basic biological-chemistry principles, molecular biology, molecular and Mendelian genetics, heredity, DNA technology, and mechanisms of evolution.
 The Biology II Honors course is structured to enhance materials covered in previous science courses.
 It aims to provide students with conceptual framework, factual knowledge, and analytical skills necessary to deal with the rapidly changing science of biology.
 The course will allow students to develop an understanding of social, legal, and ethical principles of biology through examination of various case studies.
 Special projects required include research, outside readings, and experimental investigations.
 Applicants must meet honors program standards.

 Human Anatomy and Physiology is designed to prepare students for college-level anatomy courses.
-Human body systems are studied in detail with regards to structure and function.
+Human body systems are studied in detail with regard to structure and function.
 Topics studied will also include basic biological-chemistry principles, and molecular biology.
 Students will evaluate human systems, and use evidence in their learning to construct explanations for the interactions between systems.
-To be eligible to enroll, students must have earned a 20 composite on the ACT with a 22 sub score in Science and an English sub score of 18 and Math sub score of 19.

 Physics is designed to introduce the theories relevant to measurement, the dynamics of linear and circular motion, momentum and its conservation, universal gravitation, work and power, energy, thermodynamics, light and sound waves, electricity and magnetic fields, electromagnetic induction and electromagnetic field operations.
 A conceptual model of the physical world is stressed and the course requires basic Algebra skills.
 Students will apply scientific and engineering processes to: plan and conduct investigations; collect and analyze data; develop or use models; and design, build, and refine devices based on principles of physics.